AwesomesauceLabs/piglet-manual/index.md

 controller states, the link between a state and its corresponding animation clip is set by the `Motion` field (E).](images/animator-controller-figure.png){#fig:animator-controller width="100%"}

-Figure XXX shows an example script that plays a Mecanim animation clip as soon as Unity enters Play Mode.
+@lst:play-mecanim-clip shows an example script that plays a Mecanim animation clip as soon as Unity enters Play Mode.
 We start the animation by calling the `Animator.Play` method, passing in the initial `AnimatorController` state and layer as arguments.
 We get the controller state name from